Bielsa claims Ayr Gold Cup victory

 Mr Wagyu finished third.

-"I spoke to Alistair Donald [racing manager for winning owners King Power Racing] this morning and said 'we're on the rail, it's fresh ground, and he likes to go that way anyway'," Ryan, winning the Ayr Gold Cup for a fifth time, told ITV Racing.
+Ryan, who has now won the Ayr Gold Cup five times, told ITV Racing: "I spoke to Alistair Donald [racing manager for winning owners King Power Racing] this morning and said, 'We're on the rail, it's fresh ground, and he likes to go that way anyway.'

 "It's great to train a winner like this for King Power.
 They've been very patient with this horse and I'm chuffed really.